sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 ### Request Parameters
 Parameter | Description
 --------- | -----------
-Customer id* | Unique identifier of the customer for whom you want to create notes (mobile no/email id/external id) date* | Date on which the customer note is added description | Details or message of the note in a plain text format
+Customer identifier* | string | Pass any of the unique identifiers of the customer for whom you want to add notes (mobile no/email id/external id/user_id) date | date | Date that you associate to the notes.
+By default, current date will be considered. description* | Details or message of the note in a plain text format